MakotoIchinose/Maya-For-Arch/README.md

    version:
    ```

-8. Choose based in your decision in step 2.
+1. Choose based in your decision in step 2.

    ```
    Install Autodesk Licensing Service?
 [Y/N]:
    ```

-9. Choose whether you want to enable logging during installation.
+1. Choose whether you want to enable logging during installation.
 This is useful to check if something went wrong during the installation process.

    ```
    Enable logging of this installation?
 Type D for explicit debugging [Y/N/D]:
    ```

-   Choosing D will enable bash debugging in the terminal.
+   Choosing D will enable bash verbose debugging in the terminal, meaning it'll log the command it tries to run.

-10. Enter you user name (same as your home folder)
+1. Enter your user name (same as your home folder)

    ```bash
    Enter your username:
    ```

-   10.1.
-If the script does not execute, chmod all ".sh" files
+   1. If the script does not execute, chmod all ".sh" files

    ```bash
    chmod +x install.sh